 The Longest Living Mesothelioma Survivor

 Paul Kraus is well known for being the longest living mesothelioma survivor in the world.
 With the guidance of his physicians, Paul decided to take a holistic approach to his disease.
 His experience is remarkable and has led to him being a source of both inspiration and medical curiosity.

 When Paul was diagnosed, there were no standard treatments available for mesothelioma patients.
 He was told to prepare his affairs for what his doctors considered an inevitably short amount of time left.
 But Paul refused to accept his prognosis as something out of his control.

-Over 17 years later, it’s obvious this mindset was the foundation for doing what was thought to be impossible — beating mesothelioma.
+More than two decades later, it’s obvious this mindset was the foundation for doing what was thought to be impossible — beating mesothelioma.

 Getting Diagnosed in 1997